Skip to content

 Path alias (monorepo)

-If you are using path alias in your monorepo, make sure that frontend are able to resolve the path as same as backend.
+If you are using path alias in your monorepo, make sure that frontend is able to resolve the path as same as backend.

 For example, if you have the following path alias for your backend in tsconfig.json: